Data Literacy: A Key Skill In The Future Workplace

 Making strides towards higher data literacy in the workplace.

-As an organisation wakes up to the necessity of greater levels of data literacy in their workforce, the steps taken to amend this expanding skills gap will fall largely on an organisations Chief Data Officer (CDO)
+As an organization wakes up to the necessity of greater levels of data literacy in their workforce, the steps taken to amend this expanding skills gap will fall largely on an organizations Chief Data Officer (CDO)

 This will require a reshaping of a companies culture…